Function Approximation with Sparse Regression

 n_tst = 10000

-With a stochastic dimensionality of 4 (defined above) and a polynomial order of 4, we construct the PC surrogate that will be used in both builds.
-You have the option of printing the PC surrogate’s full basis, before BCS selects and retains the most significant PC coefficients to reduce the basis.
+With a stochastic dimensionality of 4 (defined above) and a chosen polynomial order of 4, we construct the PC surrogate that will be used in both builds.
+By calling the printInfo() method from the PCRV variable, you can print the PC surrogate’s full basis and current coefficients, before BCS selects and retains the most significant PC terms to reduce the basis.

 # (1) Construct a PC surrogate